-Muktinath Temple is considered very important for the Buddhist as well.
+Muktinath Temple is considered very important for Buddhists as well.
 This is because Guru Padmasambhava meditated in this place for some time.
 Tibetan Buddhists consider Muktinath an important place for Dakinis.
 It is one of the 24 Tantric places for them.

 What is the history of Muktinath Temple?

-As per the believes of Hindus, Lord Vishnu due to the curse of Brinda, converted into Shaligram.
+As per the beliefs of Hindus, Lord Vishnu due to the curse of Brinda converted into Shaligram.
 Brinda was the wife of Jalandhar.
 This is the place where he was rid of the curse and got salvation.
-Therefore, Lord Vishnu is worshiped as the Muktinath here.
+Therefore, Lord Vishnu is worshipped as the Muktinath here.
 Muktinath means God of Salvation.
 Buddhist worship Lord Vishnu as Avalokiteshwara here.

 As per the Tibetan Buddhist tradition, the founder of Tibetan Buddhism, Guru Rinpoche (Padmasambhava), meditated at Muktinath on his way to Tibet.

-Road: There are Jeeps available from Pokhara to Jomsom.
-From Jomsom there are Jeeps to Muktinath.
+- Road: There are Jeeps available from Pokhara to Jomsom.
+From Jomsom, there are Jeeps to Muktinath.
 Travelling to Muktinath by road is an adventurous trip.
-This is because the conditions of the roads that are quite bumpy.
+This is because of the conditions of the roads that are quite bumpy.

-What is the best season to travel to Muktinath?
+What is the best season to travel to Muktinath Temple?